Out-Of-Home Delivery

 Screenshot from the Mily Tech platform - DPD UK Pickup Parcelshop locations in the Tower Hamlets area

-Looking into their website, the same network is utilized for the returns.
+DPD’s shop finder shows that the same network is used for returns.

 Screenshot from DPD UK's website, showing their Shop Finder